Blog>How-To Guides>How to fix cracks in plaster

 What is the best filler for cracks in plaster?

 Filling cracks in your ceilings and walls is important to keep your home looking great and prevent future issues.
-But what is the best filler for cracks in plaster?
-To pick the best option for you, you’ll need to do a little research.
+Make sure you go for a filler that is hard-wearing and can be sanded down.

 How do you repair deep cracks in UK plaster walls?

-- Use a chisel or knife to carefully remove any debris or lumps of plaster from the deep crack.
+Use a chisel or knife to carefully remove any debris or lumps of plaster from the deep crack

-- Fill with newspaper before applying plaster of Paris to add extra stability to the crack.
+Fill with newspaper before applying plaster of Paris to add extra stability to the crack

-- Apply a layer of plaster over the newspaper covering the crack.
+Apply a layer of plaster over the newspaper covering the crack

-- Once that plaster is dry, add another layer and repeat until the wall or ceiling and the crack are level.
+Once that plaster is dry, add another layer and repeat until the wall or ceiling and the crack are level

-- Finally, use sandpaper to smooth over the area.
+Finally, use sandpaper to smooth over the area

 Which trade should you use for the job?